 Australia is home to some of the lowest solar installation prices in the world, and 15kW solar systems – because of their size – frequently offer some of the best value of any solar PV system size.
-You can view current indicative solar system prices here (although 15kW is not yet a regular feature in our monthly Solar PV Price Index, 10kW has been included for a number of years now.)
+You can view current indicative solar system prices on the Solar Choice Price Index (although 15kW is not yet a regular feature in our monthly Solar PV Price Index, 10kW has been included for a number of years now.)

 - Location & climate

 - Orientation and tilt angle of the solar panel array

 - Whether there is any shade cast on the panels